BA, B SW Hons (Monash)

 A lawyer with SBA Legal since 1973, Jeffrey is a former President and Vice President of Jewish Community Services and of Montefiore Homes for the Aged.

 He served on the Executive Cabinet of the United Israel Appeal and is legal advisor to the Rabbinical Council of Victoria and Caulfield Hebrew Congregation.

 Susie Ivany OAM

-She is the Immediate Past President of National Council of Jewish Women Australia (Vic), Vice President of NCJWA and board member on the International Council of Jewish Women.
+Susie has been President of National Council of Jewish Women Victoria, Vice President of NCJWA and is Vice President (Australia) of International Council of Jewish Women.

 LLB (Melb), BCom (Melb), MBA (London Business School)

 Rohan is Chief Financial Officer of b.box for kids, one of the fastest growing Australian companies in the baby products industry.
 He is a qualified Chartered Accountant with over 20 years of experience in finance, strategy, mergers and acquisitions, and international structuring.

 Rohan was previously Head of Corporate Development at technology company MessageMedia, responsible for strategy and acquisitions.
 He also spent many years as a consultant in professional services firms in Australia and the UK advising clients on transformational projects, strategic reviews, corporate finance projects and taxation issues.

 Frank has extensive technical and senior management experience in consulting, technology solutions, process re-engineering and technology architecture.